19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [10/88; 9/91; 42/96; 18/99; 19/2001]

-(2) For the purposes of the definition of “election advertising” in subsection (1) —
+(2) For the purposes of this Act —

 (a) the reference to electoral success at any election shall be a reference —